morrischen1/insider-detection/README.md

-# Insider Trade Detection System
+# Insider Trade Detection System (not fully working..)

 A comprehensive system for detecting potential insider trades on Polymarket and Kalshi prediction markets.
 This tool continuously monitors markets, evaluates trades based on configurable criteria, and provides real-time alerts when suspicious activity is detected.